-1) For a useful review of research please refer to the latest Cochrane Collaboration review of this field: Porter TF, LaCoursiere Y, Scott JR. Immunotherapy for recurrent miscarriage.
-Cochrane Database Syst Rev. 2006; 19 (2): CD000112.
+1) For a review of the latest research please refer to the latest Cochrane Collaboration review of this field: Wong, L. F., Porter, T. F. & Scott, J. R. Immunotherapy for recurrent miscarriage.
+Cochrane Database Syst.
+Rev. 10, (2014).

-The Cochrane Collaboration is a group of over 11,500 volunteers in more than 90 countries who apply a rigorous, systematic process to review the effects of interventions tested in biomedical randomised controlled trials.
+Porter TF, LaCoursiere Y, Scott JR. Immunotherapy for recurrent miscarriage.
+Cochrane Database Syst Rev. 2006; 19 (2): CD000The Cochrane Collaboration is a group of over 11,500 volunteers in more than 90 countries who apply a rigorous, systematic process to review the effects of interventions tested in biomedical randomised controlled trials.
 Cochrane reviews are considered to be a reliable source of evidence in healthcare.